Hornetlabs/synchdb-docs/docs/en/user-guide/prepare_tests_env.md

-# Prepare Sample Heterogeneous Databases
+---
+weight: 20
+---
+# Quick Test Environment
 The procedures mentioned here are meant to quickly start up heterogeneous for quick verification and feature demostration.
-The necessary files and scripts for starting sample heterogeneous databases can be found at SynchDB repository [here](https://github.com/Hornetlabs/synchdb)
+The necessary files and scripts for starting sample heterogeneous databases can be found at SynchDB repository [here](https://github.com/Hornetlabs/synchdb/testenv/)

 ## Prepare a Sample MySQL Database
 We can start a sample MySQL database for testing using docker compose.
 The user credentials are described in the `synchdb-mysql-test.yaml` file